GStreamer/gstreamer/markdown/design/stereo-multiview-video.md

    to any output packing.

- - In implementations that support quad buffers, having separate textures makes it trivial to do GL_LEFT/GL_RIGHT output
+ - In implementations that support quad buffers, having separate textures makes it trivial to do `GL_LEFT`/`GL_RIGHT` output

 For either option, we'll need new glsink output API to pass more information to applications about multiple views for the draw signal/callback.

 I don't know if it's desirable to support *both* methods of representing views.
 If so, that should be signalled in the caps too.
-That could be a new multiview-mode for passing views in separate GstMemory objects attached to a GstBuffer, which would not be GL specific.
+That could be a new multiview-mode for passing views in separate `GstMemory` objects attached to a `GstBuffer`, which would not be GL specific.

 ### Overriding frame packing interpretation